A dynamic degree leading to a professional career in the fields of Accounting and/or Marketing.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.

-You must satisfy the General Entrance Requirements for admission to a first degree course and hold a GCSE pass in English Language and Maths at grade C/4 or above (or equivalent).
+For full-time study, you must satisfy the General Entrance Requirements for admission to a first degree course and hold a GCSE pass at Grade C/4 or above in English Language and Mathematics, (or equivalent).

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.